Aller au contenu

 After every reboot, you must resync the repeater’s clock.

-The repeater will still route messages without a clock, but its adverts will be ignored until the time is set.
+The repeater will still route messages without a clock, but its adverts will be ignored by companions that have already heard an advert from it until the time is set.